History of English: Proto-English

 English has its roots in the languages of the Germanic peoples of northern Europe.
-During the Roman Empire, most of the Germanic-inhabited area (Germania) remained independent from Rome, although some southwestern parts were within the empire.
-Some Germanics served in the Roman military, and troops from Germanic tribes such as the Tungri, Batavi, Menapii and Frisii served in Britain (Britannia) under Roman command.
+During the Roman Empire, most of the Germanic-inhabited area, Germania, remained independent from Rome, although some southwestern parts were within the empire.
+Some Germans served in the Roman military, and troops from Germanic tribes such as the Tungri, Batavi, Menapii and Frisii served in Britain (Britannia) under Roman command.
 Germanic settlement and power expanded during the Migration Period, which saw the fall of the Western Roman Empire.
 A Germanic settlement of Britain took place from the 5th to the 7th century, following the end of Roman rule on the island.

-The Anglo-Saxon Chronicle relates that around the year 449 Vortigern, king of the Britons, invited the "Angle kin" (Angles allegedly led by the Germanic brothers Hengist and Horsa) to help repel invading Picts, in return for lands in the southeast of Britain.
+The Anglo-Saxon Chronicle relates that around the year 449 Vortigern, king of the Britons, invited the "Angle kin", Angles allegedly led by the Germanic brothers Hengist and Horsa, to help repel invading Picts, in return for lands in the southeast of Britain.
 This led to waves of settlers who eventually established seven kingdoms, known as the heptarchy.
-(The Chronicle was not a contemporaneous work, however, and cannot be regarded as an accurate record of such early events.)
+The Chronicle was not a contemporaneous work, however, and cannot be regarded as an accurate record of such early events.
 Bede, who wrote his Ecclesiastical History in AD 731, writes of invasion by Angles, Saxons and Jutes, although the precise nature of the invasion and settlement and the contributions made by these particular groups are the subject of much dispute among historians.

 The languages spoken by the Germanic peoples who initially settled in Britain were part of the West Germanic branch of the Germanic language family.
 They consisted of dialects from the Ingvaeonic grouping, spoken mainly around the North Sea coast, in regions that lie within modern Denmark, north-west Germany and the Netherlands.
-Due to specific similarities between early English and Old Frisian, an Anglo-Frisian grouping is also identified, although it does not represent a node in the family tree.
+Due to specific similarities between early English and Old Frisian, an Anglo-Frisian grouping is also identified, although it does not necessarily represent a node in the family tree.

 These dialects had most of the typical West Germanic features, including a significant amount of grammatical inflection.
 Vocabulary came largely from the core Germanic stock, although due to the Germanic peoples' extensive contacts with the Roman world, the settlers' languages already included a number of loanwords from Latin.
 For instance, the predecessor of Modern English wine had been borrowed into early Germanic from the Latin vinum.